ho600-ltd/public-documentation/technology_sharing/from_pg_to_mariadb.rst

 .. code-block:: bash

     diff -w pg.log my.log

-    # The different counts are only involved by "is_suspend = true"
+And we can see the different counts are only involved by "is_suspend = true".

-Done!
+Hooray~ It is Done!